agencyenterprise/neurotechdevkit/docs/usage/installation.md

     ```

-1. Export a new environment variable `CPATH` with the path for `libomp` headers, like so:
+1. Run the following command to export a new environment variable `CPATH` with the path for `libomp` headers:

     ```
-    export CPATH="/usr/local/opt/libomp/include"
+    echo 'export CPATH="/usr/local/opt/libomp/include"' >> ~/.zshrc
     ```

 1. Install `llvm`: